brendobrendo/personalized_frameworks/The_Market/world_wealth_and_markets.md

   Long-term securities with maturities of 20 or 30 years.
 Pay semiannual interest.

 - **Treasury Inflation-Protected Securities (TIPS)**
   Bonds that adjust their principal based on changes in the Consumer Price Index (CPI), offering protection from inflation.
+  - Interest rate: Fixed
+  - Principal: Adjusts with inflation (CPI)
+  - Purpose: Protects against inflation
+  - Best for: Long-term investors concerned about erosion of purchasing power

 - **Floating Rate Notes (FRNs)**
   Short- to medium-term securities with interest payments that reset periodically based on short-term interest rates.
+  - Interest rate: Floats with 13-week Treasury bill rate
+  - Principal: Fixed
+  - Purpose: Protects against rising interest rates
+  - Best for: Investors seeking exposure to short-term interest rate movements

 - **Federal Financing Bank**
   Debt issued through a government-owned corporation that assists federal agencies in borrowing funds.